gasstin/DevOps-projects/Heroku_clone/Readme.md

   - `app.py` contains the application core.
   - `sities.py` contains all the routes created to Static Web Sites management.
   - `virtual_machines.py` contains all the routes created to Virtual Machines management.

+Thanks to [Beau Carnes](http://carnes.cc/) for share this tutorial.